 Is The Enchantments Trail A Hard Hike?

-In a nutshell, the answer is yes, day hiking The Enchantments is very hard.
-It isn’t just the distance that makes it tough, it is the nature of the steep elevation gains and losses throughout.
+Yes, day hiking The Enchantments is very hard.
+It isn’t just the distance that makes it a seriously strenuous hike, it is the nature of the steep elevation gains and losses throughout.

 There are very few periods in which you are walking on flat level ground, which makes covering any real distance at speed a challenge.
 The going is slow for pretty much the entire hike.